Menged-mate/MengedMate/README.md

 3. Click on "New" and select "Blueprint"
 4. Connect your GitHub repository
 5. Render will automatically detect the `render.yaml` file and set up the services:
-   - `mengedmate-api`: The Django backend
-   - `mengedmate-web`: The React frontend
+   - `mengedmate`: The combined Django backend and React frontend
    - `mengedmate-db`: The PostgreSQL database
 6. Configure the environment variables:
    - `SECRET_KEY`: A secure random string